 - California Compliant

 The list is full of very capable firearms.
-All of them can stand on their own as candidates for the best 9mm carbine in the world, but ultimately it comes down to what you need the gun for, how you like the looks and how functional each one is for your tastes.
+All of them can stand on their own as candidates for the great 9mm carbine in the world, but ultimately it comes down to what you need the gun for, how you like the looks and how functional each one is for your tastes.

 Modern shooting has become something of an exercise in customization and accessorizing, and while it makes for a more enjoyable and functional firearm, it makes some of the innovation at the factory less important.
 Sure, you can look through this list and dispute every word of that last sentence, but then look at it from a different perspective and be convinced that it’s 100% accurate as it is written.

 It all depends on your perspective, and that is what the 9mm carbine is all about.
 It’s always been a gun that meets a certain requirement, needed by a certain type of shooter for a certain scenario, and doing it while being lightweight, reliable and fun.
-All these guns can meet that standard of application, and that’s why they are considered the best 9mm carbines available today.
+All these guns can meet that standard of application, and that’s why they are considered the perfect 9mm carbines available today.